Christian-Tellez/startup-progress/README.md

 ## How to run the code

-You can find the code deployed here: https://christian-tellez.github.io/startup-progress/
+You can find the code deployed here: https://christian-tellez.github.io/startup-progress/ (👀 use this to test the app)

 Or you can clone the repository and run it in your local machine.
 Make sure to install all dependencies before doing so